CCLP

 The CCLP Mastery Coursework builds on the foundational skills of the CORE Training, focusing on six key areas of operational excellence for Community Leadership Programs and nonprofit organizations.
 Each four-hour course is designed to provide specialized expertise and is open to professionals, board members, alumni, and leaders in the nonprofit sector.

-These courses are led by industry experts, educators, and CCLP-certified professionals, offering deep insights into essential topics.
+These courses are led by industry experts, educators, and CCLP-Certified professionals, offering deep insights into essential topics.

-Each of the six Mastery courses is offered virtually once per year.
 Each course is four hours long, from 12:00 - 4:00 PM ET | 9:00 AM - 1:00 PM PT on the designated day.

 - Monday, March 31 - Adult Learning